moorepants/dissertation/physicalparameters.rst

 of the body.
-These measurements in combination with the geometrical bicycle measurements taken in the previous section (:ref:`secBicycleParameters`) and several additional bicycle geometrical measurements are used to define a model of the rider made up of simple geometrical shapes (:ref:`Figure 21
-<figMooreModel>`).
-The legs and arms are represented by cylinders, the torso
-by a cuboid and the head by a sphere.
+These measurements in combination with the geometrical bicycle measurements taken in the previous section (:ref:`secBicycleParameters`) and several additional bicycle geometrical measurements are used to define a model of the rider made up of simple geometrical shapes (:ref:`Figure 7.22<figMooreModel>`).
+The legs and arms are represented by cylinders, the torso by a cuboid and the head by a sphere.
 The feet are positioned at the center of the bottom bracket axis to maintain symmetry about the :math:`XZ`-plane.

 .. _figMooreModel: